 A second passport is essential in today’s world.
 A second passport gives you options in life.
 It open doors around the world.
 It gives you choices in how you travel, conduct business, pay taxes, and live your life.
 When one has more options, one gets to choose wisely.

 Whether you have a great passport or a weak one, a second passport offers security from unpredictable threats.
-It could be a social movements, political issues, economic issues, natural disaster and the list goes on… Remember life is unpredictable.
+It could be a social movement, political issues, economic issues, natural disaster, and the list goes on… Remember life is unpredictable.
 A second passport is an insurance policy.